-Fiber is, hands down, the world's most difficult cable to terminate.
-Optical fibers must be finely cut, cleaned, polished, and inspected to ensure performance.
-It is certainly a far cry from the strip-and-crimp termination of copper cabling!
 We feature a huge selection of fiber termination kits, cleavers, and cleaning supplies for your termination needs.
 Whether you prefer sprays, wipes, or cleaning sticks, we've got you covered.

 Our fiber optic testers and test kits will help you troubleshoot your network both during and after installation.
 Our fiber enclosures include wallmount options, racks and housings, and outdoor enclosures.
 And our fiber patch panels are available in a number of different options that can be customized to fit virtually any fiber optic application.
 Top industry brands including Black Box, Corning, Sigamax, Leviton, Panduit and more are available for all your optical cabling needs!

 What Is Fiber Optic Cable, and How Does It Work?

 You may know that fiber optic cabling is important to applications like the Internet, telephone systems and cable TV, but have you ever wondered about how it actually works, or why it’s so perfect for transmitting data?
 We at CableOrganizer.com thought you might be curious, so read on to find out what exactly goes into making fiber optic cable, and just how much it’s capable of.